The Python MQbtT library

 The Kind enum is defined as

-class Kind(*values)
+class Kind(value)

 Kind of the reply messages.